-After Djoser’s team built the Step Pyramid, the pharaoh Sneferu ordered the construction of his own pyramid, and it took a few costly tries.
+After Djoser’s team built the Step Pyramid, the pharaoh Sneferu ordered the construction of his own pyramid, which took a few costly tries.

 It started with the Meidum Pyramid (named after its location).
-At some point during construction, Sneferu abandoned this first attempt , but experts aren’t sure why.
-Some say the structure collapsed, others say that he simply wanted a different design that required starting from scratch.
-Either way, on to pyramid two.
+At some point during construction, Sneferu abandoned this first attempt, but experts aren’t sure why.
+Some say the structure collapsed, while others believe he simply wanted a different design that required starting from scratch—either way, on to pyramid two.

 Still not good enough for Sneferu.
 Start over.

 This time, the builders knew that they needed a stable foundation and more precision.
 They set the stones in horizontal rows and cut the edges more precisely.
-The Red Pyramid, as it was later known, set a huge milestone for pyramid-building, and it opened the door for Sneferu’s son Khufu to bring his own pyramid to incredible perfection.
+The Red Pyramid, as it was later known, set a momentous milestone for pyramid-building, and it opened the door for Sneferu’s son Khufu to build his own pyramid with incredible perfection.

 The Great Pyramid of Giza